straf10/Hackathon-RAG/README.md

 ## How It Works

-1. **Ingestion** — 10-K PDFs are parsed page-by-page with PyMuPDF, split into chunks (1 536 tokens, 256-token overlap), and tagged with metadata (company, year, document type, source file).
+1. **Ingestion** — Financial PDFs are parsed page-by-page with PyMuPDF, split into chunks (1 536 tokens, 256-token overlap), and tagged with metadata (company, year, document type, source file).
 2. **Embedding** — Each chunk is embedded using OpenAI `text-embedding-3-small` and stored in ChromaDB.
 3. **Retrieval** — When you ask a question, the most relevant chunks are retrieved via semantic similarity search with optional metadata filters.
 4. **Synthesis** — The LLM (GPT-4.1) answers using only the retrieved context and returns citations (file + page).